scraterpreter/scrape/README.md

 ### Windows (MSI and PIP)
 Scrape is available as an MSI on our [releases page](https://github.com/scraterpreter/scrape/releases).
 Scrapec is available as [a PIP package on the PYPI](https://pypi.org/project/scrapec/).
 There may be some issues with PATH on Windows.
-Please contact us by creating [a GitHub issue](https://github.com/scraterpreter/scrape/issues/new) or by joining our [Discord Server](https://discord.gg/3zV37x4).
+Please contact us by creating [a GitHub issue](https://github.com/scraterpreter/scrape/issues/new) or by sending us an email (contact AT paullee DOT dev).

 ### Binary
 If you follow the instructions listed below to build scrape, and instructions listed [here](https://github.com/scraterpreter/scrapec/blob/master/README.md) to compile scrapec, these commands should be used to run scrape.